Community-centered design

 Establish team values

-Assemble diverse teams
+Assemble multifaceted teams

 Identify lived experiences and biases